What is Cow's Milk Protein Allergy (CMPA)?

 If you are breastfeeding, your doctor will advise you to eliminate cow’s milk protein from your diet as well and will offer support to help you fo this.
 You’ll still be encouraged to continue breastfeeding if your baby is diagnosed with CMPA.

 Your GP and health visitor will be able to help guide you while managing your baby’s CMPA.

 Does CMPA improve over time?

 Most parents are relieved to hear that yes, most children usually grow out of CMPA over time.
 By 12 months, 50% of babies will have developed a tolerance to cow’s milk protein.
 By 3 years of age, more than 75% of children will no longer have symptoms of CMPA, and by 6 years old 90% of children no longer have issues with cow’s milk protein.

 After 6-12 months of eliminating cow’s milk protein from your baby’s diet, your doctor will be able to advise when and how to start slowly reintroducing cow’s milk protein to their diet.

-All Mamamade meals are free from the 8 big allergens, so parents of babies with CMPA have peace of mind knowing that our meals are completely free of cow's milk or dairy!
+Firstly, All Mamamade meals are free from the 8 big allergens, so parents of babies with CMPA have peace of mind knowing that our meals are completely free of cow's milk or dairy!
+We also have expert nutritionist on hand for our subscribing customers, you can book a 15 minute free session whenever you need any mealtime advice.
+Not to forget you can always message us on our Instagram and Facebook group!
 Check out our range of organic baby meals and start your weaning journey today.